dyphire/mpv-scripts/README.md

 Interractive audio-device list menu on OSD.
 Requires that [scroll-list.lua](https://github.com/CogentRedTester/mpv-scroll-list) be installed.

+## auto-save-state.lua

+Periodically saves progress with write-watch-later-config, and also cleans up the watch later data after the file is finished playing (so playlists may continue at the correct file).

 ## [clipboard.lua](https://github.com/dyphire/mpv-clipboard/blob/dev/clipboard.lua)

 Provides generic low-level clipboard commands for users and script writers.

+Requires `powershell` on Windows,`pbcopy`/`pbpaste` on MacOS, `xclip` on X11, and `wl-copy`/`wl-paste` on Wayland.

 Modified from: [CogentRedTester/mpv-clipboard](https://github.com/CogentRedTester/mpv-clipboard)